oat-sa/taohub-articles/forge/items-types/qti.md

 ### Sample code usage

-To create QTI item programatically, you can directly use the QTI model described in the previous section.\
+To create QTI item programatically, you can directly use the QTI model described in the previous section.<br/>

 Here is an example to create an Item with one single Interaction:

     //create an item: